koudyk/koudyk.github.io/src/content/posts/2025-12-08_analyze-systems-integration_neurobagel/index.md

 These are the controlled vocabularies used and which terms are used in Neurobagel:

 - **Systematized Nomenclature of Medicine – Clinical Terms (SNOMED-CT)**, which they used for the definitions of Sex, Diagnoses, and some Assessment Tools.
-I say 'some' assessment tools becasue they have decided to allow data-inputters to select a term from *any* controlled vocabulary for their assessment tools, since they weren't able to find a single controlled vocabulary that included all (or even most) of the tools used in the field.
+I say 'some' assessment tools because they have decided to allow data-inputters to select a term from *any* controlled vocabulary for their assessment tools, since they weren't able to find a single controlled vocabulary that included all (or even most) of the tools used in the field.
 - **National Cancer Institute Thesaurus (NCIT)**, which they used for their definition of 'healthy controls', since it was better suited to their use case than the definition in SNOMED-CT (I learned this from talking to the Neurobagel team).
 - **Neuroimaging Data Model (NIDM)**, which they used to define the imaging modalities (e.g., 'T1-weighted' scans from a Magnetic Resonance Imaging (MRI) scanner).
 - **Nipoppy**, which they used to define specific preprocessing pipelines that have already been applied to the available data.
 Nipoppy is another tool created by the ORIGAMI Lab; it is a framework for standardizing the processing of neuroimaging data.

-For the "Age" label, they use the encoding scheme **"European decimal value"**, meaning that decimals should be indicated with commas (as opposed to periods).
+For the "Age" label, they use the encoding scheme **European decimal value**, meaning that decimals should be indicated with commas (as opposed to periods).
 I have not asked them why they do this, but it could be because storing values as strings (e.g., '0,07') in JSON ensures exact data transfer, whereas different conversions may change very small values in floats (e.g., 0.07) depending on the level of numeric precision behind the system (dthorpe, 2016).

 ### Content standard